tywalch/electrodb/README.md

 For an example, lets look at the needs of application used to manage Employees.
 The application Looks at employees, offices, tasks, and projects.

 ### Employee App Requirements
-1. As Project Manager I need to find all tasks and details on a specific employee.
+1. As a Project Manager, I need to find all tasks and details on a specific employee.
-2. As a Regional Manager I need to see all details about an office and its employees
+2. As a Regional Manager, I need to see all details about an office and its employees
-3. As an Employee I need to see all my Tasks.
+3. As an Employee, I need to see all my Tasks.
-4. As a Product Manager I need to see all the tasks for a project.
+4. As a Product Manager, I need to see all the tasks for a project.
-5. As a Client I need to find a physical office close to me.
+5. As a Client, I need to find a physical office close to me.
-6. As a Hiring manager I need to find employees with comparable salaries.
+6. As a Hiring manager, I need to find employees with comparable salaries.
-7. As HR I need to find upcoming employee birthdays/anniversaries
+7. As HR, I need to find upcoming employee birthdays/anniversaries
-8. As HR I need to find all the employees that report to a specific manager
+8. As HR, I need to find all the employees that report to a specific manager

 ### App Entities
 ```javascript